loomory/loomory-app/README.md

 - Share extension config issue.
   ShareExtension requires additions for Podfile (and plist)
   TODO: ShareExtension App groups are NOT configured yet in Loomory.

+- Immich includes a bunch of header files in AppDelegate.swift.
+If an obj-c value is not found, make sure Immich has not added more included in AppDelegate.h.
+I think normally this is done in the briding header but let's copy what they do.